Crisis Management in Public Relations

 Who doesn’t love the finger lickin’ taste of KFC and a big bucket of chicken after a night out?
 But back in 2018, the unthinkable happened: the company ran out of chicken and stores across the UK and Ireland were temporarily closed.
 The reason for the shortages: problems with the new delivery partner DHL, which led to warehouse delays.

 With a PR crisis looming, the company quickly set up a web page that listed those stores that were still open for chicken.
 And it took out a series of newspaper ads, that included a bucket of chicken with the KFC logo rearranged to read FCK.
+The ads and the quick apology were well received and even won an award.

 Starbucks training

-Coffee giant Starbucks were also on the end of some unwanted bad publicity in 2018, when the store manager at a Starbucks in Philadelphia called the police to arrest two African-American customers who were waiting for a friend and had yet to purchase a drink.
+Coffee giant Starbucks were on the end of some unwanted bad publicity back in 2018, when the store manager at a Starbucks in Philadelphia called the police to arrest two African-American customers who were waiting for a friend and had yet to purchase a drink.
 The incident sparked widespread condemnation and Starbucks chairman Howard Schultz was quick to issue an apology.

-He said: ‘we’re better than this’, closed all 8,000 locations for a day and made 175,000 employees attend a racial bias training day.
+He said: ‘we’re better than this’, closed all 8,000 locations for a day, and made 175,000 employees attend a racial bias training day.

 Pepsi pulled